|Add to your personal catalog|

 Students gain in-depth exposure to the health sciences through various types of opportunities that include internships at various health care facilities and universities, shadowing of local health professionals, health-related course work, participation in our Rural Health Rotations class, participation in the Primary Care Scholars Program offered by the Pennsylvania State University College of Medicine at Hershey, and/or various research opportunities on and off campus.

 Juniata offers exceptional preparation for students interested in rural medicine through our Rural Health Care Issues and Rural Health Rotations courses, opportunities for shadowing at J.C.
 Blair Memorial Hospital in Huntingdon, a summer internship at Altoona Regional Health System and winter break programs at Altoona Regional and Geisinger Health Systems.
 We also have an Early Assurance Program for premedical students applying to Temple University School of Medicine that involves clinical training in the third and fourth years at Geisinger in Danville, Pennsylvania.
-In addition, our rural health care courses introduce students to the integrative medical model, an emerging paradigm in the U.S. health care system.
+In addition, our rural health care courses introduce students to the integrative medical model, an emerging paradigm in the U.S. health care system that combines conventional medicine with complementary and alternative therapies.

 To assist students for professional school applications we offer an on-campus, faculty led Admission Exam Prep Course, personal statement writing workshops, and interview training.